broeser/feeld/README.md

 # Feeld

-/ This is a very early work-in-progress without releases and with a broken build /
+/ This is a very early work-in-progress without any releases, any tests and without proper documentation /

 Feeld provides typed field objects that can be used as building blocks to create the data model for CLI questionnaires, HTML forms, and much more.
 Includes